 Local Nomad publishes mostly poems and art (including audio & video) online, as well as works of short-short or flash fiction and non-fiction by both emerging and established artists.
 We do not limit submissions to specific genres or aesthetics, but admit we’re partial to experimental/exploratory forms (for example, oulipo, vispo, and conceptual poetry), magical realism and surrealism, as well as speculative forms (fiction, poetry, art that explores the terrain of “what if?”).
 We welcome perspectives from a variety of cultures, ages, lifestyles, and migratory routes.
 Each issue revolves around a broad theme, which can be approached in any number of ways.
 Non-fiction essays focus on the arts, especially writing and visual art; but we’ll consider other non-fiction topics, including reviews and the personal essay, if the content and language is thought-provoking and well-written.

 *I have moved twice since I wrote the above paragraph.
-I now live in Monterey.
+I now live in Monterey, in — of all things — a priest’s house.
+Long story.
+I’ll tell it one day.

 “…It seemed to me as I stood there before the glass case, grubby and jetlagged, that human beings when they became upright aspired to two conditions: becoming birds or becoming trees, wanderers or settlers, oscillating between their roots and their wings, exiled whichever way they turned.” — A Book of Migrations, Rebecca Solnit